Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 n00talie15 bought a Litter-Robot 4 to make cat ownership about 5% less annoying.
 That was the plan.
-Then one evening the Whisker app showed an unusual spike in litter box visits from Odin, her Ragdoll mix.
-Too many trips, too close together, each one brief.
-She brought Odin to the vet.
+Then one evening the Whisker app showed an unusual spike in litter box visits from Odin, her Ragdoll mix - Too many trips, too close together, each one brief.
+She took Odin to the vet.
 He had a urinary blockage, caught within hours of onset before any visible distress.
 "The cool gadget I splurged on to make my life ~5% easier just saved me so much pain and heartache," she wrote in r/litterrobot.

 That story is not unique.
 Our research documented over 18 specific health-detection events in community data, including 12 UTI detections, 3 kidney disease catches, and 2 urinary blockages identified before clinical symptoms appeared.
-We analyzed 22 Reddit posts with over 400 comments, 15 YouTube videos totaling over 2.3 million views, and 260 Amazon reviews to produce an honest account of what the Litter-Robot 4 Supply & Accessory Bundle actually delivers, where it falls short, and whether you are the right buyer.
+We analyzed 22 Reddit posts with over 400 comments, 15 YouTube videos totaling over 2.3 million views, and 239 Amazon reviews to produce an honest account of what the Litter-Robot 4 Supply & Accessory Bundle actually delivers, where it falls short, and whether you are the right buyer.

 Quick Overview